Guillermo Maldonado (pastor): Personal life

 Maldonado was born in Honduras and emigrated to the United States in the 1990s.
 In an interview conducted by Publishers Weekly, Maldonado claimed that Jesus Christ appeared before him during intense prayer and audibly spoke to him saying, "I have called you to bring my supernatural power to this generation."
 He spent several years traveling across Central and South America, preaching with his ex-wife Ana before settling in Miami.
 She is originally from Colombia.
 They have two children, Bryan and Ronald, who are both involved in their parents' ministry.

-Maldonado has a master's degree in practical theology from Oral Roberts University and a doctorate in divinity from Vision International University, an unaccredited distance learning institution based in Ramona, California.
+Maldonado has a master's degree in practical theology from Oral Roberts University and a doctorate in divinity from Vision International University, an institution based in Ramona, California.

-In September 2020, Ana Maldonado announced she was divorcing her husband, citing emotional and verbal abuse and financial impropriety, and started a new ministry independent of El Rey.
+In September 2020, Ana Maldonado announced she filed for divorce and started a new ministry independent of El Rey, which closed down shortly thereafter.

+On October 3, 2025 during CAP 2025, he was honored by Miami-Dade mayor Daniella Levine-Cava with Apostle Guillermo Maldonado Day which takes place on October 3 each year.

 Ministry

 Maldonado is the co-founder and senior pastor of El Rey Jesús (English: King Jesus Ministry) in Miami, Florida.
 Maldonado co-founded the church with his wife Ana Maldonado in 1996.
-It started with twelve members operating out of the Maldonados' living room, and currently hosts 15,000 and 20,000 individuals per week, making it the largest Hispanic church in the United States.
+It started with twelve members operating out of the Maldonados' living room, and currently hosts 15,000 – 20,000 individuals per week, making it the largest Hispanic church in the United States.
 The church has several affiliate locations throughout the state of Florida, with additional satellite locations in Georgia and New York.
 In 2010, the church also opened an orphanage, Casa Hogar, in Honduras.

 Maldonado hosts the televangelist program The Supernatural Now, which is aired on televangelist networks TBN, Daystar, and The Church Channel.
 As of May 22, 2013, his ministry, along with other of his affiliated daughter churches, have a combined membership of 20,000 congregants.

 He has written over 50 books and manuals with many of them translated into Spanish, English, Portuguese, Italian, and French.
 He speaks Spanish and English, commonly code switching during sermons.
+His book writing is attributed to most of his personal wealth accumulation, although much of the proceeds of these book sales also go towards his international ministerial activities.